Bill Spooner

-William "Sputnik" Spooner (born August 16, 1949) is a musician, guitarist, singer and songwriter, and the founder of The Tubes, a theatrical rock band.
+William "Sputnik" Spooner (born August 16, 1949) is an American musician, guitarist, singer and songwriter, and the founder of The Tubes, a theatrical rock band.
 His songwriting is known for its use of humor and satire.
 He has released three solo albums: First Chud (1985), Mall to Mars (1997), and Demo-licious.
-He currently plays in the San Francisco Bay Area with his acoustic group, The Folk-Ups.
+He previously played in the San Francisco Bay area with the band The Folk Ups, and now plays as a solo artiste or in sessions with his son Boone.
+He is still recording.

-Biography/music career
+Biography and music career

 Spooner was born and raised in Arizona with a few years spent in Lubbock, Texas.
 His family later moved back to Arizona, to Phoenix, where he began to play guitar.
 His first band was the XLs, a Beatles cover band.
 A band he started subsequently, the Beans, moved to San Francisco in 1970.
 Shortly after arriving the Beans merged with another group, the Red, White and Blues Band, to become the Tubes.
 He was guitarist, vocalist and principal songwriter for this group, known for their theatrical stage performances.
-The Tubes became a successful local and eventually nationally known band, and had a series of bestselling albums and hit singles in the late 70's and early 80's.
+The Tubes became a successful local and eventually nationally known band, and had a series of bestselling albums and hit singles in the late 1970s and early 80s.